voidljc/l4d2_small_plugins/README.md

 # My fun ideas
-Can be compiled successfully in SourceMod version 1.12
+Plugins can be compiled successfully in SourceMod version 1.12

-In July I will change it to Chinese and English versions.